acrenwelge/acrenwelge.github.io/_posts/2016-12-01-wikipedia-search.md

 categories: FreeCodeCamp
 tags: Bootstrap jQuery
 ---
-This was one of the first pages I built on codepen.
+This was one of the first pages I built on [Codepen](http://codepen.io).
 The concept is simple - there is a field for entering search terms and a search button to get the results.
 There is also a "random article" button that will open a random Wikipedia page.
 <!--end excerpt-->

 ## The HTML